jhpyle/docassemble/_docs/objects.md

 the `DAStore`, and it will not need to be asked of the user.
 The object stored in the database is a [`DAObject`], and the favorite fruit is an attribute of that object.
-In the database, the object is stored under key called `prefs`.
-This key is specific to the user, so that each user will have their own personal `prefs` entry in the database.
+In the database, the object is stored under a key containing the word `'prefs'`.
+This key is specific to the user, so that each user will have their own personal `'prefs'` entry in the database.

+A user can have any number of unique keys in the database.
+Typically, it makes sense to use a single key to store a number of different objects.
+For example, you can store a [`DAObject`] and keep different pieces of information in the attributes, or you can store a [`DADict`] and keep different pieces of information in the values of the dictionary.

 By default, information stored in this database is encrypted, so that only the user who stored the information can retrieve it.
 An